"A set of pictures (as drawings or photographs) either bound in book form or loose in a folder."

 The annual full-sized visitors guide to Toronto, published by Tourism Toronto.

-The following articles cover topics ranging from the renaissance in cultural architecture in Toronto to how several prominent streets earned their names.
+My articles have covered topics ranging from the renaissance in cultural architecture in Toronto to how several prominent streets earned their names.

 Founded by Jesse Brown, Canadaland describes itself as "a news site and podcast network funded by its audience.
 Our primary focus is on Canadian media, news, current affairs, and politics."